History of aluminium: Early industrial production

 Since Wöhler's method could not yield large amounts of aluminium, the metal remained uncommon; its cost had exceeded that of gold before a new method was devised.
 In 1852, aluminium was sold at US$34 per ounce.
 In comparison, the price of gold at the time was $19 per ounce.

-French chemist Henri Étienne Sainte-Claire Deville announced an industrial method of aluminium production in 1854 at the Paris Academy of Sciences.
+French chemist Henri Étienne Sainte-Claire Deville announced an industrial method of aluminium production in 1854 at the French Academy of Sciences in Paris.
 Aluminium chloride could be reduced by sodium, a metal more convenient and less expensive than potassium used by Wöhler.
 Deville was able to produce an ingot of the metal.
 Napoleon III of France promised Deville an unlimited subsidy for aluminium research; in total, Deville used 36,000 French francs—20 times the annual income of an ordinary family.
 Napoleon's interest in aluminium lay in its potential military use: he wished weapons, helmets, armor, and other equipment for the French army could be made of the new light, shiny metal.
 While the metal was still not displayed to the public, Napoleon is reputed to have held a banquet where the most honored guests were given aluminium utensils while others made do with gold.

 Twelve small ingots of aluminium were later exhibited for the first time to the public at the Exposition Universelle of 1855.
 The metal was presented as "the silver from clay" (aluminium is very similar to silver visually), and this name was soon widely used.
 It attracted widespread attention; it was suggested aluminium be used in arts, music, medicine, cooking, and tableware.
 The metal was noticed by the avant-garde writers of the time—Charles Dickens, Nikolay Chernyshevsky, and Jules Verne—who envisioned its use in the future.
 However, not all attention was favorable.
 Newspapers wrote, "The Parisian expo put an end to the fairy tale of the silver from clay", saying that much of what had been said about the metal was exaggerated if not untrue and that the amount of the presented metal—about a kilogram—contrasted with what had been expected and was "not a lot for a discovery that was said to turn the world upside down".
 Overall, the fair led to the eventual commercialization of the metal.
 That year, aluminium was put to the market at a price of 300 F per kilogram.
 At the next fair in Paris in 1867, visitors were presented with aluminium wire and foil as well a new alloy—aluminium bronze, notable for its low cost of production, high resistance to corrosion, and desirable mechanical properties.